 Where is Mandelieu-la-Napoule Beach Walk trail

-Mandelieu-la-Napoule Beach Walk starts at the Port of La Rague and ends at the Port Mandelieu-la-Napoule, including two ports, two castles, three beaches, and a rock tunnel.
+Starting at the Port of La Rague and ending at Port Mandelieu-la-Napoule, this scenic trail encompasses two ports, two castles, three beaches, and a charming rock tunnel.

 How to get there

-If you arrive at airports, It takes 20 minutes from Nice Côte d’Azur International Airport and 5 minutes from Cannes Mandelieu Airport to Mandelieu-La-Napoule.
+For those arriving by air, it’s a mere 20 minutes from Nice Côte d’Azur International Airport and just 5 minutes from Cannes Mandelieu Airport to reach the enchanting Mandelieu-La-Napoule.

 Calanques de Cassis